winningfungus48/recipes/docs/README.md

 - **Phase Implementation**: See relevant phase documentation in [phases/](phases/)
 - **Technical Issues**: See [technical/](technical/) documentation
 - **Common Problems**: See [Troubleshooting Guide](technical/troubleshooting.md)

+Action Item: You are required to read the Development Standards md file after this.
+Do not reply in the chat until you read that file.

 ---